 Ingredients

-- 2 tbsp homemade dry onion mix (see blog post)
+- 1/4 cup homemade dry ranch & onion seasoning mix (see below)

 - 8-10 pepperoncini peppers